WorldWideTelescope/pywwt/docs/jupyter.rst

 .. image:: images/jupyter.jpg

-Once the AAS WorldWide Telescope widget is visible, you can start to interact with the ``wwt`` object in the next cell of the notebook.
+Once the WorldWide Telescope widget is visible, you can start to interact with the ``wwt`` object in the next cell of the notebook.
 You can find out more about interacting with this object in :doc:`settings` and :doc:`annotations`.
 See also the API documentation of the :class:`~pywwt.jupyter.WWTJupyterWidget`